 The Composition of Participants.
-It was observed that most of the participants selected for training were not REC administrators.
+It was observed that most of the participants selected for training were not REC administrators as shown by the attendance list on the next page.
 Given that the training was designed for REC Administrators, the trainers had to tailor the examples to suit the participants.
-It is also important to note that, though they were not REC Administrators, the participants are involved in the research process which made the training relevant, and it was observed that there are not as many RECs as in Kenya and Uganda where we had the previous trainings.
+It was noted that, though they were not REC Administrators, the participants were involved in the research process which made the training relevant.
+From the participants' comments, it was observed that the concepts trained on leadership and management were greatly needed and participants would love to do it again.